bradamorg007/javascript_main_project/README.md

 Implement autoencoder aspect of the project

+# GPU Acceleration

+Areas to apply GPU to:
+  Functios need to avoid if statements and be independent.
+Indepenednt means that each elment can be computed on its own and     isnt depenendent on the results of other elements
+  Matrix Operations
+  Calculating the fitness function for each agent Calculating avg  distance from gap for each agent

 # Notes General Ideas

 In my model when an agent needs to simulate an internal thought process.
 That testing can occur of screen in a seperate